Samsung Galaxy Z Flip 5 Review: More Than A Style Icon

 The year was 2020 and Samsung took to the stage to announce the Galaxy Z Flip, its first flip-style foldable smartphone.
-Unlike the Motorola Razr which got all the praises for its large cover display and a nostalgic connection, the Samsung Galaxy Z Flip prioritised style and high-end specifications.
+Unlike the Motorola Razr which got all the praise for its large cover display and a nostalgic connection, the Samsung Galaxy Z Flip prioritised style and high-end specifications.
 Its measly cover display was only big enough to show notification icons and the time.
-However, successive generations of the Galaxy Z Flip never lost track of being a style-conscious flip smartphone, even if practicality came at a price.
+However, successive generations of the Galaxy Z Flip never lost track of being a style-conscious flip smartphone, even at the cost of practicality.
 People loved it and so did critics.
-It’s fairly easy to estimate something similar for the Galaxy Z Flip 5.
+So it makes sense to expect something similar from the Galaxy Z Flip 5.

-Carrying the baton for Samsung’s most accessible flip smartphone, the Galaxy Z Flip 5 sticks to its own tune in a world where it faces severe competition.
-On one hand, you have the extremely tempting Motorola Razr 40 Ultra with its unbelievable display combo, and on the other side, Chinese-origin brands like Oppo, Vivo and Honor trying to copy the homework.
+Carrying the baton for Samsung’s most accessible flip smartphone, the Galaxy Z Flip 5 marches to the beat of its own drum, even when it faces severe competition.
+On one hand, you have the extremely tempting Motorola Razr 40 Ultra with its unbelievable display combo, and on the other, Chinese-origin brands like Oppo, Vivo and Honor trying to copy the homework.
 Moreover, Samsung no longer has the price advantage it used to enjoy with the previous generation models.

 Hence, in this review, our purpose is to figure out whether the Samsung Galaxy Z Flip 5 has enough substance to demand your hard-earned money.